What are your chances of acceptance?

 Lower-tier extracurricular activities don’t hold the same sway with admissions officers, but they are often still valuable.
 Less selective and esteemed programs still show off your interests to potential colleges while highlighting your desire to pursue your passions.
 Many field-specific activities also help build the skills needed to ace everything you’ll encounter in the college application process, from essays to interviews.

-Curious how the summer program you participated in affects your odds of college admission?
+Curious how the summer program you’re participating in affects your odds of college admission?
 CollegeVine can help!
-Our free chancing calculator uses a variety of factors including grades, test scores, and extracurriculars to estimate your odds of getting into hundreds of colleges and universities while also providing insight into how you can improve your profile.
+Our free chancing calculator uses a variety of factors including grades, test scores, and extracurriculars to estimate your odds of getting into over 1600 colleges and universities while also providing insight into how you can improve your profile.

 Short Bio